do-your-own-seo/do-your-own-seo.github.io/source/en/_posts/2023-02-28-how-to-use-JS-bookmarklets-on-mobile.md

 title: "How to use bookmarklets on mobile (depending on the browser)"
 tags: [JavaScript, bookmarklets, On-page, SEO]
-description: "Is it true that you can use JavaScript bookmarks on PC only? – Nope!
-Bookmarklets work on smartphones too!
-You just have to know how to run them in the context of the current page"
+description: "It’s quite promising that you can use JavaScript bookmarks on your smartphone.
+You just have to know how to run bookmarklets in the context of the current page"
 keywords: "bookmarklets on mobile"
 schema: FAQPage
 code_amount: 1